Protecting Your Eyes From Injury And Other Hazards

-Every day – sunny or cloudy, Spring through Winter – you are exposed to invisible ultraviolet rays as well as the visible dangers and potentially damaging effects of glare.
+Every day – sunny or cloudy, Spring through Winter – you are exposed to invisible ultraviolet rays, harmful blue light as well as the visible dangers and potentially damaging effects of glare.
 Though a wide range of sunwear, lens treatments and photochromic technologies are available to help you protect your eyes, there's no substitute for general knowledge and preparation for showing you why you need certain lenses and lens treatments to help protect your eyes.

 - UV light can "sunburn" the eye's surface and cause benign yellowish growths on the human eye

 - Prolonged exposure to harmful UVA and UVB radiation over time can contribute to serious, age-related eye conditions or diseases

 - These diseases include cataracts and macular degeneration, the leading cause of blindness in people over age 60

 - Only lens materials or lens treatments that promise 100% protection against both UVA and UVB rays protect your eyes fully from the harmful rays of the sun.
 Demand 100% UV protection.

 - In daylight, glare can occur when walking indoors to outdoors, moving from shade to sunlight, even from reflected light off of surfaces like cars or sidewalks.

 - At night, glare can occur from oncoming headlights while driving, or from bright reflections off of wet roads, even signs.